lonycell/grafana.v7/docs/sources/installation/configuration.md

 ### cookie_name

-The name of the Grafana session cookie.
+The name of the ThingSPIN session cookie.

 ### cookie_secure

-Set to true if you host Grafana behind HTTPS only.
+Set to true if you host ThingSPIN behind HTTPS only.
 Defaults to `false`.

 ### session_life_time